-- a) Professional development sessions focused on areas needing support - b) PLCs focused on areas needing support - c) Other building-level supports as available (peers, CLTs, teams, coaches) - d) A targeted support fund of up to \$500, which will be under the guidance of the employee's evaluation.
-Funds may be used for items such as additional one-toone consultations with instructional coaches and/or school-based mentor or master teachers; release time to plan collaboratively with a mentor or to observe exemplary practice; internal or external professional development offerings that are focused on areas identified in the employee's evaluation as in need of improvement; or for other expenditures approved by the evaluator.
+- a) Professional development sessions focused on areas needing support - b) PLCs focused on areas needing support - c) Other building-level supports as available (peers, CLTs, teams, coaches)

-- c.
+- d) A targeted support fund of up to \$500, which will be under the guidance of the employee's evaluation.
+Funds may be used for items such as additional one-to-one consultations with instructional coaches and/or school-based mentor or master teachers; release time to plan collaboratively with a mentor or to observe exemplary practice; internal or external professional development offerings that are focused on areas identified in the employee's evaluation as in need of improvement; or for other expenditures approved by the evaluator. - e) Classroom teachers will be offered the support of a Consulting Teacher (CT); non classroom teachers will be offered the support of a content subject matter specialist. - c.
 The following comprehensive summative evaluation ratings, for employees with continuing status, mean an employee's work is not judged satisfactory: - 1) Level 1 (Unsatisfactory); or - 2) Level 2 (Basic); if the certificated employee has continuing status with more than five (5) years of certificated experience and if the Level 2 (Basic) comprehensive summative evaluation performance rating has been received for two consecutive years or for two years within a consecutive three-year time period. - d.
-Certificated employees with continuing status, whose work is not judged satisfactory in their comprehensive summative evaluation, by the performance expectations established by RCW.28A.405.100: - 1) Will be issued a Performance Improvement Plan (PIP) that identifies appropriate, specific supports that address the specific concerns identified in the comprehensive summative evaluation.
+Certificated employees with continuing status, whose work is not judged satisfactory in their comprehensive summative evaluation, by the performance expectations established by RCW.28A.405.100: - Will be issued a Performance Improvement Plan (PIP) that identifies appropriate, specific supports that address the specific concerns identified in the comprehensive summative evaluation.
 This plan shall be reasonable and specific and will include the specific evaluative criteria that must be met, and the measures and benchmarks that will be used to determine the teacher's success or failure.